 Health Resources Personalized to Each Participant

-As workforces become larger and more diverse, they need flexible benefits that can cater to their real life circumstances—not one-size-fits-all benefits that don’t match their needs.
+As workforces become larger and more diverse, they need flexible benefits that can cater to their real life circumstances, not one-size-fits-all benefits that don’t match their needs.

 We already know health plans must be able to meet the needs of members where they are, which includes accounting for social determinants of health (SDOH).
 And when they can deliver customized content in a way that is centralized and easy to access, participants feel like their benefits are a reflection of them, boosting engagement.
+Take Costco as an example.
+After matching their wellness offerings to local community needs and cultural preferences, they saw engagement jump by nearly 30% in just one program year.

 When your wellness program can customize user experiences based on diverse health needs, the sky is the limit when it comes to personalized recommendations and resources.